 Fig. 10.
-Variation of the solar dipole parameters (in rows) for different frequency bands (in columns) as a function of the galactic mask in which the dipole is fitted.
-The black lines and grey band uncertainties show the final results of this work, using the Bcsep CMB anisotropies map.
+Variation of the solar dipole parameters (in rows) for different frequency bands (in columns) as a function of the Galactic mask in which the dipole is fitted.
+The black lines and gray band uncertainties show the final results of this work, using the Bcsep CMB anisotropies map.
 For reference, the pink lines and bands show the HFI-Legacy measurements.
 The four Planck Legacy CMB anisotropies maps are also tested, and are shown color coded.

-grounds.
-In the present work, this assumption is replaced by the constraint of minimum dispersion of the dipole directions for all 100 to 353 GHz detectors, a more refined dust model of the SED spatial variation, and coherent large scales CMB anisotropies.
-We also introduce a better masking-filling procedure for the removal of the galactic ridge residuals in the CMB cosmological anisotropies.
+large-scale CMB anisotropies.
+We also introduce a better masking-filling procedure for the removal of the Galactic ridge residuals in the CMB cosmological anisotropies.
 Figure 10 compares the present results with the HFI-Legacy results, shown as the pink lines and bands.
-The results for the amplitude and latitude are well compatible within their error bars.
-Nevertheless, the longitude is not, although very stable when varying f{sky} , and consistent with SMICA, and NILC.
+The results for the amplitude and latitude are highly compatible within their error bars.
+Nevertheless, the longitude is not, albeit very stable when varying $f{\rm sky}$.

 An empirical test of the systematic effects related to the component separation is to use different CMB maps.
-This is done also in Fig. 10, and the four component separation method used for the CMB anisotropies are shown with thin lines.
+This is done also in Fig. 10, and the four component separation methods used for the CMB anisotropies are shown with thin lines.
 Although using CMB from Commander, NILC, SEVEM, and SMICA is not fully consistent with the new and better foreground dust model developed in this work, the comparison remains interesting.
 When other component separations are used to get the CMB anisotropies, the stability with varying $f{sky}(\mathcal{M})$ parameter is not as good as the one achieved by the Bcsep one.
-It strengthens the statement that the CMB removal, when done with an optimal galactic ridge mask, has little effect on the solar dipole parameters fitted in a mask \mathcal{M} covering a very broad range of sky fraction, thus showing no sign of large scales dust residuals.
+It strengthens the statement that the CMB removal, when done with an optimal Galactic ridge mask, has little effect on the solar dipole parameters fitted in a mask \mathcal{M} covering a very broad range of sky fraction, thus showing no sign of large-scale dust residuals.

-Thommesen et al. (2020) and Planck Collaboration et al. (2020) increasing the galactic mask up to 80% of the sky, is far from optimal.
-The dispersion of the amplitude in these papers grows from $\pm 2.5 \,\mu\text{K}$ for M_g in the range f{sky} 0.95 to 0.75 and reach $\pm 10 \,\mu\text{K}$ for f{sky} =0.30.
-These large uncertainties are induced when setting the dipole term to zero in a larger and larger galactic mask.
-Conversely, the method described in the present work, optimizes this mask and reduce by large factors the uncertainties making full use of the CMB anisotropies accurately measured up to 95% of the sky.
-We also note that the 4σ calibration discrepancy between 100 and 143 GHz mentioned in Table 10 if Planck Collaboration et al. (2020) is of the same order as the absolute calibration reflected by the shift of the amplitude of the solar dipole by 4μ K in their paper showing a photometric calibration problem.
+Thommesen et al. (2020) and Planck Collaboration Int.
+LVII (2020) increasing the Galactic mask up to 80% of the sky is far from optimal.
+The dispersion of the amplitude in these papers grows from $\pm 2.5 \,\mu\text{K}$ for M_g in the range f{sky} 0.95-0.75 and reaches $\pm 10 \,\mu\text{K}$ for $f{sky} = 0.30$.
+These large uncertainties are induced when setting the dipole term to zero in a larger and larger Galactic mask.
+Conversely, the method described in the present work optimizes this mask and reduces the uncertainties by large factors, making full use of the CMB anisotropies that